 It doesn’t take a scientist to understand that the deeper you go, your body will have to deal with the pressure that is two or three times greater than what you’re used to.
 Sea creatures have flexible and lucid bodies, which help them deal with the water pressure, but our bodies are not designed the same way.

 This is about to get a little scientific, but just stay with us: essentially, the compressed air that you breathe in is a combination of nitrogen and oxygen (much like the air you breathe in on land).

 The more time you spend underwater, the more compressed nitrogen you take into your body.
 This is because the water is denser than air and the inhaled nitrogen takes longer to escape through our skin.
-The more the nitrogen content in your body, the more time it will take to escape your body and decompress.
+The higher the nitrogen content in your body, the more time it will take to escape your body and decompress.